“Call Me Nick!” Leadership in Running Shoes

-Take a moment to read my recent post Leadership and the Bottom Line to see a contrast between leadership that gets it and that which does not.
+Take a moment to read Leadership and the Bottom Line to see a contrast between leadership that gets it and that which does not.

 Leadership is NOT about mission statements that get mounted on boardroom walls or that are in corporate newsletters.
 It’s NOT about proclaiming “Employees are our most important asset.”
 And it’s NOT about stating that the organization has a new set of values and ethics.

 This news isn’t just for the person at the organization’s apex, but also for those in the entire hierarchical pyramid.